johnkerl/miller/docs6b/docs/reference-main-then-chaining.md

 <!---  PLEASE DO NOT EDIT DIRECTLY.
 EDIT THE .md.in FILE PLEASE. --->
 # Reference: then-chaining

-In accord with the `Unix philosophy <http://en.wikipedia.org/wiki/Unix_philosophy>`_, you can pipe data into or out of Miller.
+In accord with the [Unix philosophy](http://en.wikipedia.org/wiki/Unix_philosophy), you can pipe data into or out of Miller.
 For example:

 <pre>
 <b>mlr cut --complement -f os_version *.dat | mlr sort -f hostname,uptime</b>